-Webpack Config is a significant part of the component archetype.
+Webpack configurations are a significant part of the component archetype.
 They help with compiling and bundling your React component code.
-Below is the component config to use with webpack:
+Below is the component configuration used with webpack:

 - webpack.config.coverage.js: When running coverage test - webpack.config.js: When building your app for production - webpack.config.test.js: When running tests

 In order to keep pace with the latest trend, our new component archetype also finished migration from webpack v1 to webpack v2.
 Webpack 2 offers better performance, improved bundling, and a much nicer experience when configuring it.
 For information about migrating to webpack v2, see the webpack migration documentation.